knative/docs/docs/snippets/proc-deploying-function.md

 - /docs/getting-started/build-run-deploy-func.md
 - /docs/functions/build-run-deploy-func.md
 -->
-The `deploy` command uses the function project name and the image registry name to construct a fully qualified image name for your function.
+The `deploy` command uses the function project name as the Knative Service name.
+When the function is built, the project name and the image registry name are used to construct a fully qualified image name for the function.

 === "func"